JessicaGarson/NYU-Intro-to-Python-Spring-2018/Admin/Syllabus.md

 - Pair Programming on hack reactor problems
 - Presentation of one problem you solved
-- Introduce homework assignment 4

 ## Monday March 12th
 6:30 - 8:00 PM

 We'll spend this class diving into how the internet works.
 This class will also go over git basics.
 We'll also review our homework assignments as well.

+- Homework number 3 show and tell
 - Git basics
 - How the internet works
+- Introduce homework assignment 4

 ## Thursday March 15th
 6:30 - 8:00 PM